Genetic Heart Disease in Children

 Clinical Trials at Duke

 Our participation in the latest research on how genes influence heart disease ensures we are up to date on the most advanced treatments available.
-Your child may also be eligible to participate in clinical trials studying new therapies that aren’t available elsewhere.
+Your child may also be eligible to participate in clinical trials studying new options like gene therapy that aren’t available elsewhere.

 Cardiovascular Genetics Services